 The stress was now on my shoulders as they rejected the coming of Manuel into their class.

-In unison the children has objected vehemently by saying in Gubatnn vernacular “Habo mi son Kay Manuel, ka ati son, ka baho son!”
+In unison, the children have objected vehemently by saying in Gubatnn vernacular “Habo mi son Kay Manuel, ka ati son, ka baho son!”
 [We don’t like Manuel, he is untidy and his unpleasant odor]

 It is now my full responsibility to win the hearts of my pupils by teaching them to understand the word compassion.